Mid Contract Price Rises

 BT broadband price increase

-BT’s price increase for broadband as of 31 March 2025 is £3 per month.[1]
+BT’s price increase for broadband customers who are still in contract as of 31 March 2026 is £4 per month, according to BT’s website.

 Plusnet price increase